cwellsx/time/src/help/help.md

 You don't log in.
 There is no back-end database.
 Data you enter is permanently stored **within your browser**.

-It's pretty good for privacy, your data never leaves your browser, no data is sent back to the server.
+- That's good for privacy: your data never leaves your browser, no data is sent back to the server.
+- It's fast, responds instantly, for the same reason: there's no network delay, it's a local application.

 If you have more than one browser or machine, data isn't shared: each has its own independent database.